Links on Android Authority may earn us a commission. Learn more.

 Here's how to measure a TV before you put it in your home

-Some people assume that you can look at the advertised screen size of a new TV to figure out if it will fit a room.
-That’s not the craziest line of thinking, but in practice, what’s advertised isn’t enough information to go on.
+Some people may assume that you can look at the advertised screen size of a TV to figure out if it will fit somewhere.
+That’s not the craziest line of thinking, but in practice, what’s advertised is too little information to go on.
 In this guide, we’ll show you how to measure a TV to get a more accurate reading and place it in your room with confidence.

 Read more: The best cheap 4K TVs you can buy